US Customs Clearance from China to the USA in 2026: 5H Holds, SAFE Act, De Minimis & IOR Explained

 What is a 5H customs hold in 2026?

 A 5H hold is a status code in CBP's ACE system indicating that an entry has been flagged for document review by the Fast Doc Review department.
 It is triggered when CBP's AI detects discrepancies in declared value, HS classifications, bond validity, or cross-document consistency.
-Unlike a standard examination, the Fast Doc Review team applies a zero-tolerance standard supplementary documents submitted after the fact are not accepted.
-If the original documents don't pass, the entry escalates to physical examination or is refused.
+The Fast Doc Review team applies a zero-tolerance standard: supplementary documents submitted after the fact are not accepted.

 Has the SAFE Act been signed into law?